 Don’t Make Your Decision Right Away

 There’s no reason to rush into a decision right away.
-This letter may be one out of many and just because you received it first, it doesn’t mean you have to choose a college right this instant.
+This letter may be one out of many and just because you received it first, it doesn’t mean you have to choose the first college right this instant.
 You have time to think it over.
 Many colleges don’t expect answers until April or May 1st, so think carefully about your choice.
 While you may have been leaning towards one school, you might find your thoughts over the next few months sway towards another.
 You don’t want to make the wrong choice and regret it later.

 On that same note, don’t tell the college one way or another anything about your decision.
 Don’t say you’re leaning towards them, but aren’t sure, or are positive you won’t be attending.
 Just let the letters come in and make your choice after you’ve received all the replies.